Koushik-Saha19/quartz_for_obsidian_notes/content/index.md

 # Welcome

-This is my homepage for notes.
+This is my homepage for DevOps notes.